hvanphucs/hvanphucs/README.md

 ## 🚀 About Me
-I'm a coding enthusiast with some knowledge in App and Web Development!
+I'm a coding enthusiast with some knowledge in App and Web Development, Data Sciences!
 Intersing topics:
-Games, Science, ...

-## Focusing :turtle:

 #### [2022/09] Flutter Mobile app
 #### 🔭 I'm currently self-taught to build my own English learning app: :newspaper: Its name is Gekco (https://github.com/hvanphucs/gecko_preview)